dmouscher/nomic/rules-3.md

 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Claim Cost Optionally In Food Amount Equal to Sum Of Horizontal And Vertical Distance In Tiles From Capital.
 L&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;eg. A tile 5 units left and 3 units down from capital costs 5+3=8 Food to claim

-Wall (Cost 7 Steel):
+Wall (Cost 4 Steel):
 Is placeable on land only
 Not Mobile
-Stops 2 targeted effects on its tile if effect originated not from its owner, then is removed. (blocking attacks and similar tile targeted effects)
+Stops 2 targeted effects on its tile or itself if the effect didnt originated from its owner.
+After stopping 2 targeted effects, it is removed. (blocking attacks and similar tile targeted effects)

 ## 322